Samiatjaji/BANK-LOANS-REPORT/README.md

 - The bank should consider adjusting its lending policies to cater to the needs of employees with different tenure levels.

 # Conclusion
 Based on the available data, the bank appears to be performing well.
 The positive MTD growth in loan applications, funded amount and amount received indicates strong business activity.
-However, its important to monitor key metrics like interest....
+However, its important to monitor key metrics like interest rates and DTI to ensure long-term financial health.